crate/crate-tutorials/docs/normalize-intervals.rst

     of a join.
 You should resample this data at the same frequency as your null data.

- 3. Join both tables with a left :ref:`inner join <reference:inner-joins>` on ``time`` to pull across any non-null values from the right-hand table.
+ 3. Join both tables with a left :ref:`inner join <crate-reference:inner-joins>` on ``time`` to pull across any non-null values from the right-hand table.

 The result is a row set that has one row per interval for a fixed period with